backdrop-contrib/preset/README.md

    This hook defines the preset type(s) the module will use.
 In this example, there's just one: 'Image preset'.
-The path given here is `admin/config/media/image-presets` which means this is where admins can go to view, add, edit and delete image presets.
+The path given here is `admin/config/media/image-presets` which means this is where admins can go to view, add, configure and delete image presets.
 Note that the Preset API module handles the creation of these menu paths, so our module doesn't need to implement `hook_menu()`.

 2. Implement `hook_preset_form()`.

-   This hook is where our module creates the form admins will see when creating/editing an image preset.
+   This hook is where our module creates the form admins will see when creating/configuring an image preset.
 The title/machine name fields for the preset are automatically provided, so our module just needs to add fields for selecting an image style, selecting where to float an image, choosing if a lightbox should be used, etc.